pangeo-data/pangeo-eosc/EGI.md

 [Kubernetes template](https://im.egi.eu/im-dashboard/configure?selected_tosca=kubernetes.yaml)
 and add `Make Kubernetes Virtual Cluster Elastic` and `Launch Prometheus + Grafana on top of a Kubernetes Virtual Cluster` as optional features.
-There are also Jupyterhub and Daskhub available templates, but we'll do the deployment of these services using Helm for now, as Daskhub Tosca template is not yet mature enough.
+There are also a template available for JupyterHub and DaskHub, but we'll do the deployment of these services using Helm for now, as the Tosca template is not yet mature enough.

 Out of all the configuration options, please pay special attention to the following: